hertantoirawan/tik/README.md

-This is the tik game.
+This is TIK, a connect-the-dot game.